MedX-Media/MedX/CONTRIBUTION-GUIDE.md

 all assigned individuals are responsible for an issue's completion and results. however, if multiple people are assigned, the person who created the issue and set the deadline has primary responsibility.

 ### where we can talk about issues?
-you can talk about them on their page. you can also talk about them in our developer community.
+you can talk about them on their page. you can also talk about them in our [developer communities](https://github.com/Sinusealpha/MedX/blob/main/COMMUNITY.md).

 ---